 - 2 tablespoons olive oil

-- 1 tablespoon worcestershire sauce
+- 1 tablespoon

 - 1 tablespoon chopped fresh parsley

-Heat olive oil in a 4 quart or larger dutch oven or pot over medium to medium-high heat for a few minutes until hot.
-Working in 2 batches: add beef slices in a single layer and brown for about a minute, flip to brown the other side, then transfer to a large bowl.
+dutch ovenor pot (Note 2) over medium to medium-high heat for a few minutes until hot.
+Working in two batches, add beef slices in single layer and brown for about a minute, flip and brown other side, then transfer to large bowl.

-Add diced tomatoes (including liquid in the can), Worcestershire sauce, and 2/3 cup water.
+- Add Vegetables: Add onions, carrots, celery, and garlic to now-empty pot.
+Cook for a few minutes until aromatic, stirring frequently.
+Add diced tomatoes (including liquid in can), Worcestershire sauce, and 2/3 cup water.
 Stir together until well-mixed.
-Return the beef slices and any bowl drippings to the pot, snugly arranging the beef on top of the vegetables.
+Return beef slices and any bowl drippings to pot, snugly arranging beef on top of vegetables.
 Evenly distribute mushrooms on top.